fechnert/ics-kiosk/README.md

 # ics-kiosk

-Lightweight web app to display customizable ics subscriptions on a kiosk monitor.
+Lightweight client side web app to display customizable ics subscriptions on a kiosk monitor.

+# Features

+- Subscribe to multiple `*.ics` feeds
+- Shows events summarized in calendar view
+- Shows event details in list view on the side
+- Share configuration via link
+- Kiosk ready, show on screens without input devices
+- Host it yourself, you just need to serve the staticfiles
+- No serverside application required, requests directly made to the ICS feeds

+# Caveats

+You have to handle CORS policy issues yourself.
+Either host your own CORS proxy or try to set the proper headers on the ICS source (if possible).
+I'm using this project so show ICS feeds coming from a hosted nextcloud instance, where it is possible to install apps like [WebAppPassword](https://apps.nextcloud.com/apps/webapppassword) to add allowed hosts.

+# What's yet to come

-# Todo
+### Todo

 - [x] Improve styles of calendar view
 - [x] Improve styles of list view